kiat/BigDataAnalytics/HowTos/How-to-Create-an-AWS-EMR-cluster.md

 Approximate cost per hour =  0.576 × 1.2  = 0.6912 USD

+There will be additional costs for data transfers.
+For example when you transfer data between Amazon data centers or between your own servers/laptops and AWS.

 AWS charges hourly, so it does not matter if you start and stop the cluster immadiatly you will pay the cost for a complete hour of computation.
 Also when you run a cluster for 65 min, you will be charged for 2 hours and not for 1 hour and 5 min.

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-8.png "AWS")